Will You Be Taxed on Money You Transfer to Australia?

 If you are resident of Australia, you will be taxed on income earned overseas.
 This includes business income, international investment income, overseas employment income, foreign pension and annuities, or capital gains on overseas assets.

 Also, bear in mind that certain countries may require you to pay tax in two countries.
 Australia has double tax agreements with more than 40 nations.
 This ensures that taxation is imposed only once, regardless of the amount of income.
 Find out if you are affected by the tax treaty.

 Transferring an inheritance from overseas is generally not taxable.
-If you are the executor of an estate or will, you become responsible for the deceased individual's tax affair.
+If you are the executor of an estate or will, you become responsible for the deceased individual's tax affairs.

 Should you put the inherited money towards an investment, then any earnings will be taxable.

 It is advised that you check the rules that apply to any money you receive from foreign sources into your Australian bank account.
 The taxation responsibilities you need to be aware of are clearly outlined on the Australian Taxation Office (ATO) website.
-If you need more assistance, call the ATO or talk to an accountant.
+If you need more assistance, call the ATO or use their chatbot, ask questions in the ATO community forum, or talk to an accountant.